JohnSnowLabs/spark-nlp/docs/_posts/2020-09-21-ner_chemprot_clinical_en.md

 ---

 ## Description
-Automatically detect all chemical compounds and gene mentions using our pretrained chemprot model included in Spark NLP for Healthcare.
+This is a pre-trained model that can be used to automatically detect all chemical compounds and gene mentions from medical texts.

-{:.h2_title}
-## Predicted Entities
-CHEMICAL, GENE-Y, GENE-N
+## Predicted Entities: CHEMICAL, GENE-Y, GENE-N

 {:.btn-box}
 [Live Demo](https://demo.johnsnowlabs.com/healthcare/NER_CHEMPROT_CLINICAL/){:.button.button-orange}
 [Open in Colab](https://colab.research.google.com/github/JohnSnowLabs/spark-nlp-workshop/blob/master/tutorials/streamlit_notebooks/healthcare/NER_CHEMPROT_CLINICAL.ipynb){:.button.button-orange.button-orange-trans.co.button-icon}[Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/clinical/models/ner_chemprot_clinical_en_2.5.5_2.4_1599360199717.zip){:.button.button-orange.button-orange-trans.arr.button-icon}
 ## How to use

 Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, WordEmbeddingsModel, NerDLModel.
 Add the NerConverter to the end of the pipeline to convert entity tokens into full entity chunks.